betteriot/betteriot-principles/README.md

 ### 29. The vendor MUST be clear about the levels of user support provided during the lifetime of the connected product.

-Assessment: description of user support mechanisms online or on the on the packaging.
+Assessment: The vendor submits a link to a public description of user support mechanisms online or on the on the packaging.

 Example: TODO